textext/pygtk-for-inkscape-windows/0.92.3/readme.txt

    bin directory.
 The mingw32/ mingw64 directories should now contain the subdirs include, Lib, and share and the content of the former bin directory.

+5. Just for precaution:
-5. Compare the content of the mingw32 directory with the content of a fresh 32-bit Inkscape installation (e.g. from a zip archive).
+   Compare the content of the mingw32 directory with the content of a fresh 32-bit Inkscape installation (e.g. from a zip archive).
 Remove any duplicates from the mingw32 directory.
-   Usually this should be files
-	gspawn-win64-helper.exe
-	gspawn-win64-helper-console.exe
-	libgio-2.0-0.dll
-	libglib-2.0-0.dll
-	libgmodule-2.0-0.dll
-	libgobject-2.0-0.dll
-   in the root dir and nothing in the subdirs.
    Repeat this with the mingw64 directory and a 64-bit installation of Inkscape.
+Currently, there are no duplicates.

 6. Build the file installation list using the Python script create_installer_file_lists.py In the script adapt the directory to use either files/mingw32 or files/mingw64